doboj-labs/pes-bot-api/bot/README.rst

-Slack bot for our toilet app.
+Slack bot for our pes tournament app.